ErikaVasNormandy/erikavasnormandy.github.io/_posts/2023-07-22-elden-ring.md

 ---
 title: On the Nature of Tarnished Souls
 author: technomancer-01
-excerpt: Archive Retrieval from the Coruscant Library, Unsorted texts and other content pertaining to the Jedi order
+excerpt: A curated anthology from Sir Gideon Ofnir the All-Knowing.
+It is an amaglamation of accounts and translations of various Tarnished that have travelled to the Lands Between over the centuries that have followed the Shattering.
-priority: 2
+priority: 9
 skills:
   - ink
 categories:
   - works

-background-image: aurabesh.jpg
+background-image: pic02-Marika.jpg
 #date/lastmod are optional
 #date: 2022-05-07 16:02:16 -0700
 #lastmod: 2022-05-07 16:02:16 -0700